satyajitsatvaya/satyajitsatvaya/README.md

 ---

 <p align="center">
-I build secure, well-structured backend systems — from offline payment simulators with hybrid encryption to AI-assisted expense trackers.
-Currently doing freelance full-stack work on a data-intensive platform for a US-based client.
+I'm a full-stack developer with a backend focus — I design secure APIs, build data-intensive systems, and integrate AI features on the backend, then connect them to clean, functional React frontends.
+Currently freelancing on a US-based client platform and building Spring AI projects on the side.
 </p>

 ---